Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Good for: Canadian families with straightforward estates who want structured guidance within their province, and who plan to stay hands‑on with most of the administration work.

-Limitation: ClearEstate does not serve U.S. estates and lacks technology for deep asset discovery, nationwide fraud protection, tax transcript retrieval, or a U.S. attorney network.
+Limitation: ClearEstate serves only a handful of U.S. states and lacks technology for deep asset discovery, nationwide fraud protection, tax transcript retrieval, or a robust U.S. attorney network.

-Bottom line: ClearEstate can be a fit for Canada‑only estates, while Alix is built for U.S. executors who need technology‑powered discovery and end‑to‑end settlement across all 50 states.
+Bottom line: ClearEstate can be a fit for DIY executors, especially those in Canada, while Alix is built for U.S. executors who need technology‑powered discovery and end‑to‑end settlement across all 50 states.

 Elayne